 - Replacement of lights with the most efficient bulbs (e.g. LEDs) could save the typical household around £35-50 annually.
 Further savings can be made by choosing the most efficient models when replacing fridges, washing machines and other household appliances.

 - Replacement of old boilers with energy efficient alternatives could reduce a typical household’s energy bill by up to £115.

 For more information see our 2017 report on Energy Prices and Bills.

 - There is scope to reduce car journeys (e.g. through car sharing, switching to public transport, cycling or walking, and remote working), which reduces travel costs and congestion as well as saving emissions.
 Sustainable travel town pilot projects have been shown to reduce the number of car journeys by 9%, and car kilometres by 5-7%.

 - Purchase of more efficient vehicles offers significant fuel savings, which reduces costs as well as emissions.

 Business and other workplaces:

 - Many office buildings have scope for better insulation or more efficient heating systems.

-- Businesses have many other opportunities to save energy – from efficient refrigerators or computers to better energy management.
-The Carbon Trust has a number of guides to help businesses to realise these opportunities.
+- Businesses have many other opportunities to save energy too – from using more efficient refrigerators or computers to better energy management.
+The Carbon Trust has a number of recommendations to help businesses realise these opportunities.

-- Energy efficiency can also enhance profitability in industry.
-Many opportunities exist (more efficient motors or combined heat and power) and the Government has negotiated Climate Change Agreements with 54 industry sectors to meet energy efficiency targets.
+- Energy efficiency can also enhance the profitability of industry.
+Many opportunities exist (e.g. more efficient motors) and the Government has negotiated Climate Change Agreements with 54 industry sectors to meet energy efficiency targets.